Genoese navy: Resurgence under Andrea Doria

 The Genoese navy saw a period of revival under the leadership of admiral and statesman Andrea Doria, who renewed interest in the navy.
 Doria was born in Genoa and served as a mercenary for various nations during his early life.
 He returned from service as a mercenary captain in 1503 to encourage Genoa to resist French encroachment, but failed and was forced to flee the city.
 From 1503 to 1522 Doria commanded a Genoese squadron in the Mediterranean against the Ottomans and the Barbary states.
 He fought against the Holy Roman Empire on behalf of France in 1522 before leading the Genoese fleet into Genoa and expelling the French in 1528.
 Doria then came into the service of Emperor Charles V of Spain and the Holy Roman Empire and was granted the office of Imperial Admiral.
 Doria incorporated the Genoese navy into the Imperial navy and went on to defend the fortress of Koroni from the Ottomans and capture the city of Patras.
 A major victory over the Ottomans in the Battle of Girolata by the Genoese navy resulted in the capture of 11 galleys and Admiral Dragut.
 After retiring from military service, Doria, who was genuinely devoted to his native city of Genoa, worked to re-establish the republic's independence, free of the interference of foreign powers.
 The Genoese economy began to shift from trade to banking and manufacturing as Portugal and Spain established their overseas empires, and Doria advocated that the Genoese navy should shift its doctrine from competition with other Christian nations to that of cooperation with other Europeans against Muslim piracy.
 He was also a strong proponent of using naval artillery, and as such equipped many of the navy's vessels with cannon.

 The revival period ended in the mid-16th century due to a series of military failures.
 The Imperial fleet was decisively defeated by the Ottomans at the Battle of Preveza in 1538, a Genoese fleet was damaged by a series of storms during the 1541 Algiers expedition, a Genoese-Spanish fleet was defeated at Ponza in 1552, and the navy failed to stop a French force from capturing Corsica in 1553.
 Genoa sent a contingent of her fleet to a Christian alliance that was defeated by the Ottomans at the Battle of Djerba in 1560.
 However, in 1571 the Genoese navy contributed 29 galleys (53 ships in total) to the Holy League fleet at the pivotal Battle of Lepanto, during which the Genoese admiral Giovanni Andrea Doria commanded the right flank of the Ottoman fleet.
-The decisive Christian victory ended Ottoman domination of the Mediterranean.
+The decisive Christian victory started the slow reversal of Ottoman domination of the Mediterranean.

 1556 saw the republic create the Magistrato delle galee (magistrate of the galleys) to combat small-scale piracy.
 During the 15th century competition between Genoa, Venice, Spain, and Portugal resulted in the creation of the Carrack.
 Genoa built a number of carracks during the 16th century and incorporated them into the navy.